geops/website/content/blog/dbchallenge/index.de.md

 title: Alternative Routing – geOps wins DB Challenge
 summary: Over the past two weeks, we have been working on the question of how alternative travel options can be determined in the event of a disruption.
-We were able to win a Deutsche Bahn challenge with our concept.
+We were able to win a DB Regio challenge.
 created: 2024-04-26
 slug: dbchallenge
 frontpage: true